-Hluboká Castle is the ideal destination in South Bohemia for history buffs, incorrigible romantics and even those who worship sport.
-The castle owes its current appearance to the Schwarzenberg family and is often described as the most beautiful Czech castle.
+Hluboká Castle is the great destination in South Bohemia, with its romantic white castle, nice surroudings, sport places and the small zoo.
+The castle got its current appearance thanks to the Schwarzenberg family and is described as the most romantic Czech castle.

-It was first expanded during the Renaissance period, then rebuilt into a Baroque castle at the order of Adam Franz von Schwarzenberg in the beginning of the 18th century.
-It reached its current appearance during the 19th century when Johann Adolf II von Schwarzenberg ordered the reconstruction of the castle in the romantic style of the Windsor Castle.
+It was largely expanded during the Renaissance period, rebuilt in a Baroque style at the order of Adam Fran in the beginning of the 18th century.
+It has got its current appearance during the 19th century when Johann Adolf II von Schwarzenberg realized its reconstruction in the romantic style of the Windsor Castle.

-The castle with its 140 rooms and 11 towers offers several tour variants.
-During the tour of the castle, one can peek inside private rooms and lavish ceremonial halls with carved paneling, coffered ceilings, elegant furnishings, crystal chandeliers and rich collections of paintings, silver, porcelain and tapestries You can also check out the lookout tower and the castle kitchen with lots of kitchen equipment preserved from the turn of the 19th and 20th centuries.
-In the Castle riding hall, you can view the exposition of South Bohemian Gothic and Dutch masters from the collections of the Aleš South Bohemian Gallery.
+The castle has got 140 rooms and 11 towers and offers several tour variants.
+You can admire the private chambers and ceremonial halls with paneling carved from wood, coffered ceilings, elegant furnishings, glass chandeliers and collections of porcelain, paintings and tapestries.
+There is also a possibility to visit the lookout tower and the castle kitchen with the equipment from the turn of the 19th and 20th centuries.
+In the old riding hall there is situated the exposition of South Bohemian Gothic and Dutch masters.

 In case of favourable weather there is a beautiful view over the surroundings.